itsskofficial/itsskofficial/README.md

 Here's a quick intro about me :

-🔭 Building Existence, a tech startup which promotes maintainence and advancement of consciousness
+🔭 Building Existence, a tech startup which promotes maintainence and advancement of consciousness as a whole

 🚀 Into AI, IOT & Metaverse